-Eltek has processes in place for the purpose of exercising due diligence in the supply chain.
 The design of the due diligence processes conforms substantially to the OECD Guidance as it relates to "downstream" companies.
-The due diligence processes have been described below under sub-headings corresponding to the five-step framework of the OECD Guidance.
+The due diligence processes are described below under sub-headings corresponding to the five-step framework of the OECD Guidance.

 6.1 Establish Strong Company Management Systems